lnairGT/StarCraft-code/README.md

 The commands implemented so far are: Gather, Build (or Morph), Train (or Hatch), Research and Upgrade

-Disclaimer: This code is mostly based on the ExampleAIModule provided along with the BWAPI installation.
+Note: This code is mostly based on the ExampleAIModule provided along with the BWAPI installation.
-May encounter some issues/bugs when running it